-Without empathy as part of company culture and policy, companies can become obsolete.
-Here’s what our clients need to know about empathetic leadership in our series on Future of Work.
+Without empathy as part of company culture and policy, companies risk becoming obsolete.

-The importance of empathy at organizations may no longer be an option.
+The importance of empathy in organizations can no longer be an afterthought.
 Not only does the culture of empathy extend to employees, but also to consumers.
-The way an organization responds to employee wellness, ethical practices and its stance on social issues can and most likely will dictate their success in the future.
+The way an organization responds to employee wellness, ethical practices, and its stance on social issues can and most likely will dictate their success in the future.

-“Customer buying patterns are changing,” says Matthew Wagner, an SVP and General Manager – EMEA at Simplify VMS.
-“With so much data in our hands, we can make buying decisions off of companies who invest in getting to zero carbon emissions, have LBGTQ inclusion at the forefront, are making tangible strides to close the gender leadership and pay gap, and more.”
+“Customer buying patterns are changing,” according to Matthew Wagner, an SVP and General Manager – EMEA at Simplify.
+“With so much data in our hands, we can make buying decisions off of companies who invest in getting to zero carbon emissions, ensure LGBTQ inclusion, and are making tangible strides to close the gender leadership and pay gap, and more.”

 A recent report from Mercer shows that empathy leads to a more energized workforce.
 With a new, more well-rounded focus on how to lead, organizations now have to take a lot more into account for the success of a business.

 Mercer found that executive interest in ethical products have risen from 25 percent in 2018 to 34 percent in 2020.
-A large part of that may be due to social media.
-Consumers now have a quick and easy way to express their thoughts about an organization – good or bad.
-And according to HubSpot, 70 percent of the Twitter users they surveyed said they expected a response from organizations they tweeted.
-With the rising interest of social justice and environmental initiatives, executives now need to pay close attention to what their customers are saying if they want to hold onto their business.
+And according to HubSpot, 70 percent of the Twitter users they surveyed said they expected a response from companies they tweeted.
+With the rising focus on social justice and environmental initiatives, executives now need to pay close attention to what their customers are saying if they want to hold onto their business.

 The same thing is true for employees.
-Wagner says, “Companies investing in purpose-led initiatives now will win out on attracting talent and customers.”
+“Companies investing in purpose-led initiatives now will win out on attracting talent and customers,” says Wagner.

-Empathetic organizations are tuned in to the experience of their employees.
-They continuously make changes and updates to create more meaningful work for the employees while also simplifying and digitizing repetitive tasks.
-They maintain a healthy environment and promote work-life balance.
+For an organization to lead with empathy its necessary for it to be tuned in to the experience of it’s employees.
+It involves continuously making changes and initiatives to create more meaningful work for the employees while also simplifying and automating repetitive tasks.
+Empathetic organizations focus on maintaining a healthy environment and promote work-life balance.

-It’s one thing to present an organization as ethical based on their products, carbon emissions, and other customer-facing issues.
-But executives need to look deeper into the effectiveness of their leaders and employees.
+It’s one thing to present a brand as ethical based on their products, carbon emissions, and other customer-facing issues.
+But executives need to look deeper into the well-being of their leaders and employees.
 Only 29 percent of HR leadership have health and wellness strategies in place, according to Mercer.
-Physical health and mental health play a big role in employee happiness.
+Physical and mental health play a significant role in employee happiness.
 Workers are now taking health management into a much higher account when applying for jobs.
 And it will only keep becoming more important in the years to come.

 Organizations are now moving to a multi-stakeholder model.
 In 2019, the American Business Roundtable redefined organizational focus from shareholders to multi-stakeholders.
 Stakeholders include customers, employees, suppliers and communities as well as shareholders.
 The 50 percent of executives intend to align their business practices with the multi-stakeholder model in the next few years, according to Mercer.